0xPraedico/noir/docs/docs/noir/concepts/traits.md

 ```

 Both are equivalent.
 Using `where` is preferable when there are many trait bounds and it's clearer to have
-them separate from the types the are applying bounds to.
+them separate from the types they are applying bounds to.

 ## Invoking trait methods